exoad/yttriuslang.c/README.txt

 to the programmer.
 Without a standard for coding conventions, memory management, typing system, and default types.
 Only limited by that of the lexer to identify and transpile fromat.
+The programmer is allowed to modify and redefine the lexer within source code, and call compiler and runtime directives to configure how they act.

+Everything below is detailed under the Yttrius subset language Y++ which is much more useable.

+This language and all of its subsets and adaptations are not meant to replace any other languages.
+Instead, it is best to use other language with much more defined guidelines.
+This language and its bundled lexer and compiler provides no safe guard on how things are compiled and lexed.
+The best use case would be for an interface with other toolkits and languages.
+The entry complexity for this language is also very high, even me, the writer, does not know the full potential to just calculute relations between complex numbers without falling down a fault.
+It is complex for high freedom to the user to modify the lowest level of software with ease.

 [NOTE: Nothing here is finalized nor has anything close to done]